MAI3003-Data-Witches/MedicalChatbot/README.md

 # MedicalChatbot

 ## Objective
-This bot should help COPD and asthma patients discern which of their symptoms is worrying.
+This bot should help COPD and asthma patients discern which of their symptoms is worrying and could be an exacerbation.

 ## Population
 COPD and asthma patients

+## Patient needs
+- Good communication
+- Empathy

 ## Risks